MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/helpers/ProviderExtensions.md

 The `ProviderExtensions` static class is available in the `CommunityToolkit.Graph` package.
 These extensions help you make calls to various Graph APIs.

+> Available in the `CommunityToolkit.Graph` package.

+> [!IMPORTANT]
+> Windows Community Toolkit - Graph Controls and Helpers packages are in preview.
+To get started using WCT preview packages visit: https://aka.ms/wct/wiki/previewpackages

 ## Call Microsoft Graph APIs

 Once authenticated, you can make API calls to Microsoft Graph using a preconfigured GraphServiceClient instance.
 Access to the client is enabled through an extension method on [IProvider](../authentication/IProvider.md) called, `GetClient()`.